We are planning a youth peace action to be held in San Francisco during United Nations Disarmament Week in October 2018. Check it out!

 Christy is a sophomore at UC Berkeley studying international relations with a focus on developmental economics and linguistics.
 She is passionate about cross-cultural understanding and global wellbeing, and loves to travel, meet new people, and learn new languages.
 When not delving into research topics or linguistic analysis sets, you’ll find her outside playing Ultimate Frisbee as well as leading tour groups around campus!

-Christy is currently gathering a core group of students in high schools and colleges who will develop and participate in the youth peace action to be held in San Francisco during United Nations Disarmament Week in October 2018.
+Christy has been organizing students in high schools and colleges for the youth peace action to be held in San Francisco in October 2018.
+She will be studying in London during the fall semester, but will rejoin us upon her return.

 Youth Committee Chair